 cPanel is supported on Linux OS only and not even with all its distributions (e.g., CentOS, CloudLinux, Amazon Linux, and Red Hat Enterprise Linux).
 On the other hand, SPanel is supported with most Linux distributions including CentOS (7 and 8), Ubuntu, Debian, Rocky Linux, AlmaLinux, OpenSUSE as well as Windows 2019.

 SPanel is also fully compatible with cPanel which means that you can easily migrate all your data from cPanel to SPanel and you even get free unlimited website migrations.
-The migration includes all the behind the scenes data including addon and parked domains, cron jobs, databases, MySQL users, emails, passwords, and mail forwarders.
+The migration includes all the behind-the-scenes data including addon and parked domains, cron jobs, databases, MySQL users, emails, passwords, and mail forwarders.
 All this will be transferred seamlessly with no downtime.

 Thanks to SPanel’s strong API, it’s fully compatible with almost all other platforms other than cPanel.
 This makes it much more convenient in the migration process and the wider range of options available for operating systems.

 Like SPanel, cPanel also offers 24/7 support via the same channels.
-The support team consists of hosting professionals and are quite responsive.
+The support team consists of hosting professionals and is quite responsive.
 However, cPanel charges a fee for every incidence which is not the case with SPanel.
 Many users find it inconvenient to charge them, even if it's a small fee, every time something happens.

 Both SPanel and cPanel have reliable support to help you out in any issue you face, making things a whole lot easier.
 However, offering this support for free puts SPanel in the lead over its competitor.